-“When the critic has said everything in his power about a literary text, he has still said nothing; for the very existence of literature implies that it cannot be replaced by non-literature”
+“When the critic has said everything in his power about a literary text, he has still said nothing; for the very existence of literature implies that it cannot be replaced by non-literature.”

 When I was an undergrad, there were two different kinds of English majors.
 You were either a “lit-head” or a “theory-head.”
 Without question, I was the latter.
 I used to read Jean Baudrillard before bed and felt I understood him far better than George Elliot.
 Theory was exciting for me.
-After graduating, I continued studying it on my own and pursued theory and criticism wherever I could in grad school.
+After graduating, I continued studying it independently and pursued theory and criticism wherever I could in grad school.

 These concepts are not hard if explained well.
-Some texts do that better than others, and so today I wanted to take some time to break down some of the best books for studying, teaching, and learning literary and critical theories.
+Some texts do that better than others, and so today I wanted to take some time to break down some of the best books for studying, teaching and learning literary and critical theories.
 For anyone interested, you can find a more extensive list HERE.
 These six books are the best books on literary theory and criticism that I’ve found.

 Literary criticism, by and large, tries to explain the literary work to us: its production, its meaning, its design, its beauty.
 Critics tend to find flaws in one another’s interpretations more than in literary works.
 Unlike movie critics and book reviewers, who tell us whether or not we should see the films or read the books they review, literary critics spend much more time explaining than evaluating, even when their official purpose… is to assess the aesthetic quality of the literary work.”